NetApp/ontap-rest-python/examples/rest_api/README.md

 The repository folder **rest_api** contains samples scripts you can refer to understand how the ONTAP REST API can be accessed using the requests library.

+Before running the example scripts , make sure the following packages are installed.

+* requests 2.21.0 or later
+* texttable 1.6.2

 ## How to Use

 To make use of these scripts you must run each of the scripts with the appropriate parameters.Please refer the table for more information:-